 Okay, back to cake.
 This chocolate cake recipe is such a simple and delicious one.
 I call this cake "rich & ruffled" because not only does the cake and Swiss buttercream taste rich, but it's also a premium cake in its ingredients, although worth every single penny.
 As far as the cake goes, using a premium dark cocoa powder is paramount.
 I always use extra dark cocoa powder for this cake, and any other recipe that calls for cocoa powder.
 It's a sure way to bring your chocolate baked goods to a new level of quality and decadence.

 The ruffling technique itself is quite straight-forward.
-Once I tinted the Swiss Meringue Buttercream (I went with a retro coral colour using a combination of Sugarflair "Peach" and Spectrum "Electric Pink" gel colours) and applied a thin layer on the filled and stacked cake, to ensure that the ruffles had something to adhere to.
+Once I tinted the Swiss Meringue Buttercream (I went with a retro coral colour using a combination of Sugarflair "Peach" and Spectrum "Electric Pink" gel colours, however, you can achieve the same look with any Sweetapolita Oil Based Colours.
+I applied a thin layer on the filled and stacked cake, to ensure that the ruffles had something to adhere to.
 Placing the cake on a rotating cake stand, and with a large piping bag (I used 18") filled will buttercream and fitted with a large petal tip (I used Wilton #123), I started at the bottom, holding the piping bag straight with tip pointing at cake board and the smaller part of the tip facing outward, and just did a back and forth motion until I reached the top of the cake then started again beside that row, and so on.